Martin Hellinger

 Martin Karl Hellinger (17 July 1904 – 13 August 1988) was a German Nazi dentist who in 1943 was assigned to work at the concentration camp for women at Ravensbrück, with the duty of removing dental gold from those killed at the camp.

 At the first Ravensbrück trial, beginning in 1946, he was sentenced to 15 years in prison.
-He was released in 1954 and given funds by the West German government to re-establish a dental practice.
+He was released from prison on 19 November 1954 and given funds by the West German government to re-establish a dental practice.
 Details of his later life are unknown.

 Early life

-Martin Hellinger was born on 17 July 1904.
+Martin Hellinger was born in Pirna on 17 July 1904.

 Career

 Hellinger joined the Schutzstaffel (SS) in 1933.
 He served at Sachsenhausen in 1941 and Flossenbürg concentration camp between 1941 and 1942.
 From spring of 1943 to 1944, he was at Ravensbrück when he was promoted to Hauptsturmführer.

-Orders to gather irreparable gold teeth from living people and extract the gold from the mouths of corpses were given by the SS Reichsfürher Heinrich Himmler, on 23 September 1940.
+Orders to gather irreparable gold teeth from living people and extract the gold from the mouths of corpses were given by the SS Reichsführer Heinrich Himmler, on 23 September 1940.
 Just short of two years later, the collection of gold became enforced and systematic, as a consequence of the organisation of the Final Solution.
 Should the victim's family have requested the gold, the Reich's security service advised a reply as follows: